mfahadqureshi786/mfahadqureshi786/README.md

 - ⚡ Fun fact: ...
 -->
   You just found my repository ✨
-- 🔭 I’m currently working on ❄️ Ethereum Blockchain !
+- 🌱 I’m currently learning React.
-- 👯 So I’m looking to connect with fellow blockchain developers!.

 Interests={
           Love my own made Tea! 🍵,
           Love Coding 🤖,
           Thought provoking Discussions🦜
           }

-You will find me active on linkedin and github.
+You will find me active on linkedin.
 Feel free to fork any repo you like, I make all my repo public.